-- To develop 45 affordable housing units each year over the next five years, which is equal to two thirds of one percent (.66%) of the total housing units in the community (6,853).
-If this goal is reached, the town will obtain the required 10 percent. - The Fairhaven Housing Authority should expand housing on existing properties and target new properties for development. - To provide an adequate supply and range of housing types and costs to meet the needs and income levels of diverse individuals and families. - To expand the supply of market rate and assisted low and moderate cost housing opportunities in the community. - To expand the opportunities for affordable rental housing units in the community by permitting mixed use developments in certain designated commercial districts. - The Town shall regularly review its development regulations, which include zoning bylaws, subdivision regulations, health code regulations, etc., to ensure that they do not unnecessarily increase the cost of constructing housing. - The town shall encourage the development of a range of housing types and densities in the current municipal service area to accommodate housing needs and to promote economic development in the Centers.
+• The Fairhaven Housing Authority should expand housing on existing properties and target already developed properties for redevelopment.

+- To provide an adequate supply and range of housing types and costs to meet the needs and income levels of diverse individuals and families. - To expand the supply of market rate and assisted low and moderate cost housing opportunities in the community. - To expand the opportunities for affordable rental housing units in the community by permitting mixed use developments in certain designated commercial districts. - The Town shall regularly review its development regulations, which include zoning bylaws, subdivision regulations, health code regulations, etc., to ensure that they do not unnecessarily increase the cost of constructing housing. - The town shall encourage the development of a range of housing types and densities in the current municipal service area to accommodate housing needs and to promote economic development in the Centers.